Douglas MacArthur: Field Marshal of the Philippine Army

 The Philippine Army was formed from conscription.
 Training was conducted by a regular cadre, and the Philippine Military Academy was created along the lines of West Point to train officers.
 MacArthur and Eisenhower found that few of the training camps had been constructed and the first group of 20,000 trainees did not report until early 1937.
 Equipment and weapons were "more or less obsolete" American cast offs, and the budget was completely inadequate.
 MacArthur's requests for equipment fell on deaf ears, although MacArthur and his naval adviser, Lieutenant Colonel Sidney L. Huff, persuaded the Navy to initiate the development of the PT boat.
 Much hope was placed in the Philippine Army Air Corps, but the first squadron was not organized until 1939.
 Article XIX of the 1922 Washington Naval Treaty banned the construction of new fortifications or naval bases in all Pacific Ocean territories and colonies of the five signatories from 1923 to 1936.
 Also, military bases like at Clark and Corregidor were not allowed to be expanded or modernized during that 13-year period.
 For example, the Malinta Tunnel on Corregidor was constructed from 1932 to 1934 with condemned TNT and without a single dollar from the U.S. government because of the treaty.
 This added to the numerous challenges facing MacArthur and Quezon.

+In Manila, MacArthur was a member of the Freemasons.
+On 28 March 1936, he became a 32nd degree Scottish Rite Freemason.

 MacArthur married Jean Faircloth in a civil ceremony on 30 April 1937.
 Their marriage produced a son, Arthur MacArthur IV, who was born in Manila on 21 February 1938.
 On 31 December 1937, MacArthur officially retired from the Army.
 He ceased to represent the U.S. as military adviser to the government, but remained as Quezon's adviser in a civilian capacity.
 Eisenhower returned to the U.S., and was replaced as MacArthur's chief of staff by Lieutenant Colonel Richard K. Sutherland, while Richard J. Marshall became deputy chief of staff.

-In Manila, MacArthur was a member of the Freemasons.
-At the time of the occupation of Japan, MacArthur belonged to Manila Lodge No. 1 and was in the 32nd Masonic rank.